GlacioHack/xdem/doc/source/biascorr.md

 - `fit_or_bin` to either fit a parametric model to the bias by passing **"fit"**, perform an empirical binning of the bias by passing **"bin"**, or to fit a parametric model to the binning with **"bin_and_fit" (recommended)**,
 - `fit_func` to pass any parametric function to fit to the bias,
 - `fit_optimizer` to pass any optimizer function to perform the fit minimization,
 - `bin_sizes` to pass the size or edges of the bins for each variable,
 - `bin_statistic` to pass the statistic to compute in each bin,
 - `bin_apply_method` to pass the method to apply the binning for correction.

 For predefined methods, the default values of these parameters differ.
 For instance, a {class}`~xdem.coreg.Deramp` generally performs well with a **"fit"** estimation on a subsample, and thus has a fixed `fit_func` (2D polynomial) solved by the classic optimizer {func}`scipy.optimize.curve_fit`.
-In constrast, a {class}`~xdem.coreg.TerrainBias` is generally hard to model parametrically, and thus defaults to a **"bin"** estimation.
+In contrast, a {class}`~xdem.coreg.TerrainBias` is generally hard to model parametrically, and thus defaults to a **"bin"** estimation.

 Finally, each bias-correction approach has the following methods: